 - For more on riding a cab in Bali, read: How to Ride a Taxi in Bali, Indonesia.

 As an all-inclusive guest, your guide took advantage of the free airport pick-up provided by the Grand Mirage Resort.
-Our driver was a chatty local, fairly conversant in English and eager to help (as we needed SIM cards for our GSM phones, he readily stopped by a phone store to help us pick up Telkomsel SIMs and credits).
+Our driver was a chatty local, fairly conversant in English and eager to help (as we needed SIM cards for our GSM phones, he readily stopped by a phone store to help us pick up Telkomsel SIMs and credits; read about Telkomsel's prepaid SIM cards).
 We arrived at the Grand Mirage at 10 in the evening, whereupon we checked in and had copper-colored plastic bracelets attached to our wrists.

 All-inclusive guests must wear this bracelet at all times; it serves as a badge granting all-inclusive access to the restaurants, bars, and activity centers within the Grand Mirage Resort.
 The bracelet is designed to stay on even under water; we were only able to remove it by cutting it off with scissors, the day after we’d left Bali.